 Extraordinary musicians, perfect sound, astonishing ambience, a relaxed crowd, superb organisation, and free entry.

-Much as cynical me would like to find a flaw in the Sommernachtskonzert, I really can’t.
+Much as cynical me would like to find anything negative to say about the Sommernachtskonzert, I really can’t.

 Approaching the concert area for the 2022 edition, the troubles of modern life seemed to seep away as the sky darkened and we got further into the landscaped Schönbrunn park.

 A few minutes later, and we emerged into the wide gravel areas that bound the landscaped lawns and flower beds of the palace gardens with views across to the palace itself.

 For an hour or three, the Wiener Philharmoniker transported use to a previous century, albeit one with lighting rigs, sound systems, and two giant video screens.
 (Mozart would definitely like it.)

 Once the music began, it was easy to see why experts rank the orchestra among the world’s best.
 Their performance exuded a fluid flawlessness, and that alone would be a treat among the flowers and imperial architecture.

 Then throw in a light show that turned the stage, the entire palace façade, the gardens, and even the distant Gloriette and Neptune fountain into a tasteful cornucopia of colour that changed with the mood of the music.

 Lights, music & people